-Emma Holland is the pen name of a married mum of two children living in the North West.
+Emma Holland is a married mum of two children living in the North West.
 She has had enough of lockdown.
 She tweets at @Emma_Holland_

 This morning I tried to use our local, council-run library with my two children (one primary aged, one at high school).
 Both kids are enthusiastic readers and we are usually frequent users of the library within a short walk from our house.
 I have in the past felt very lucky to have it there and believe very strongly that libraries are a vital community space and society-leveller.
 During this lockdown I have spent a second mortgage ordering real books at our independent bookshop, plus purchasing two kindles and a constant stream of eBooks.
 Not having spent money on a holiday or on activities that are still shut (swimming pool), cancelled (family festival) or apparently ‘full’ (National Trust park) I don’t grumble at spending this money, especially as it can be justified under the family budget heading ‘education’.

 Having found out that the library was now open, the kids and I excitedly scoured the house for all the library books that had been read three times over and were now gathering dust.
 On entering the building, I could immediately see something was amiss, red tape and chairs placed to block areas within the library.
 I’d imagined things might be different, masks, hand gel, track and trace but what I wasn’t prepared for was that we after depositing the old books taken out in March, we were prohibited from choosing any new ones.
 Browsing was forbidden!
 Instead, we were allowed to choose a mystery parcel of no-longer-wanted, withdrawn books.
 These were organised and labelled by genre, then wrapped and tied with string.
 Good effort, nicely done, but a major disappointment.
 The kids chose a pack each although one of these we couldn’t even reach and the librarian had to hand it over to us apologising for having touched the parcel.